jfilter/eesti-kelt/README.md

 # English to Estonian Dictionary

+## UPDATE 2019

+The site it not working anymore due to a makeover of a scraped website.
+It shouldn't be too hard to fix, but I am not interested in learning Estonian anymore.
+Thus, I will not spend resources on it.
+Feel free to fork this repository.

 ## Why?

 The Estonian language is spoken by only about one million people worldwide.
 Thus, the number of online language recourses are limited.
 There are online dictionaries such as Google Translate, but they are not catered for the peculiarities of the Estonian languages.
 For instance, only one form of the noun is given instead of the essential three forms: the singular nominative, singular genitive, and singular partitive.